 Defined Terms.
 Capitalized terms used but not defined herein shall have the respective meanings given them in the Master Netting Agreement.

-Release of Initial Pipeline Capacity to ENA; Spread Value. (a) As soon as possible but in any event not later than 5:00 p.m. prevailing Houston time on Tuesday, April 17, 2001, ET Gas shall cause the Initial Pipeline Capacity to be transferred to ENA pursuant to the terms of the Transfer Notice.
-As soon as El Paso recognizes ENA to be the Acquiring Shipper (as such term is defined in El Paso’s Tariff) as to the Initial Pipeline Capacity (the “Release Effective Date”), ET Gas shall be entitled to apply the Spread Value to the satisfaction of its margin requirement under the ISDA Agreement and the Master Netting Agreement.
+Release of Initial Pipeline Capacity to ENA; Spread Value. (a) As soon as possible but in any event not later than 5:00 p.m. prevailing Houston time on April __, 2001, ET Gas shall cause the Initial Pipeline Capacity to be transferred to ENA pursuant to a Transfer Notice (the “Initial Release”).
+The Initial Release shall be for the period through March 31, 2003.
+The period of subsequent releases hereunder shall be as set forth below.
+The Initial Release and all subsequent releases hereunder, unless otherwise agreed to by both ENA and ET Gas, shall be for the maximum reservation charge(s) and reservation surcharge(s) charged by El Paso applicable to the Pipeline Capacity being released.
+As soon as El Paso recognizes ENA to be the Acquiring Shipper (as such term is defined in El Paso’s Tariff) as to the Initial Pipeline Capacity (the “Release Effective Date”), ET Gas shall be entitled to apply, and ENA shall apply, the Spread Value to the satisfaction of the PG&E Parties’ margin requirement under the ISDA Agreement and the Master Netting Agreement.

 (b) ENA and ET Gas expressly acknowledge and agree that the Spread Value shall constitute acceptable collateral for the obligations of the PG&E Parties under the ISDA Agreement and the Master Netting Agreement, including without limitation “Eligible Collateral” under the ISDA Agreement, and shall be credited against the amount of collateral that the PG&E Parties may be obligated to provide to the Enron Parties under the Master Netting Agreement and the ISDA Agreement, notwithstanding anything in those Agreements to the contrary.

-(c) Within one business days of the Release Effective Date, ENA shall calculate the value of all collateral provided by the PG&E Parties to the Enron Parties under the Underlying Master Agreements and the Master Netting Agreement, including cash, the PG&E Guaranty Agreement, the Spread Value, and any offsetting positions, and if the value of the collateral provided exceeds the value of the collateral required, the Enron Parties shall return the excess in immediately available funds up to $30 million, and any further excess shall be available to the PG&E Parties as additional trading margin.
-The foregoing determination of the value of collateral shall be made as of the date specified and shall be without prejudice to any party thereafter to seek additional collateral or the return of collateral in accordance with the terms of the Underlying Master Agreements, the Master Netting Agreement and this Agreement.
+(c) Within one business day of the Release Effective Date, ENA shall calculate the value of all collateral provided by the PG&E Parties to the Enron Parties under the Underlying Master Agreements and the Master Netting Agreement, including cash, the PG&E Guaranty Agreement, the Spread Value, and any offsetting positions, and if the value of the collateral provided exceeds the value of the collateral required, the Enron Parties shall return the excess in immediately available funds up to $30 million, and any further excess shall be treated as collateral under the terms of the ISDA Agreement and the Master Netting Agreement.
+The foregoing determination of the value of collateral shall be made as of the date specified and shall be without prejudice to any party thereafter to seek additional collateral or the return of collateral in accordance with the terms of the Underlying Master Agreements, the Master Netting Agreement and this Agreemen, provided that any subsequent return(s) of any excess collateral shall first be of Pipeline Capacity and then of cash posted as collateral under the Master Netting Agreement.